It’s great when a book is not only a captivating read but also an eye-grabbing beauty that people want to put on a shelf to enjoy the view every day.

 - Green – renewal and balance.

-- Try a gradient to make a book cover catching;
+- Try a gradient to make a book cover catchy;

-- Contrast black to one of the basic bold colors (red, blue, purple, orange, yellow, green);
+- Contrast black against one of the basic colors (red, blue, purple, orange, yellow, green);

 How to come up with imagery for the fantasy book cover?

 - Focus on the main character’s quirk, special power, or supernatural ability.